sauravmishra1710/React-Auto-Checks/README.md

    - If all lint checks pass, the commit proceeds.
    - If any of the lint check fails (not auto-fixable/warnings), the commit is aborted, prompting the developer to fix the issues before retrying to commit again.

 The above process/steps will remain same for the pre-push hook to execute the jest unit tests before any commit in pushed to the remote branch.
-If any of the unit tests fails, then the push operation is abortded, prompting the developer to fix the failing tests before retrying to push again.
+If any of the unit tests fails, then the **push operation is aborted, prompting the developer to fix the failing tests** before retrying to push again.

 ## Benefits of Combining Git Hooks, Husky, Lint-Staged & Jest Test Suite

 1. **Enforce Consistency:** Ensures clean code is committed/pushed.
 Prevents bad code from being committed or pushed.
 2. **Improve Efficiency:** Lint-staged focuses on staged files, saving time during linting.
-However, for execuing the unit tests as part of the pre-push hook, the entire jest suite should be run to ensure functionality is not broken.
+However, for executing the unit tests as part of the pre-push hook, the entire jest suite should be run to ensure functionality is not broken.
 3. **Team Collaboration:** Ensures all contributors adhere to the same standards & are forced to fix any issues/failures before making a commit.
 4. **Automated Workflow:** Reduces manual overhead for executing tests or worrying about the code formatting/styling.